 Our Programs

 Understanding the types of UNH global programs will help you to narrow your search by making sure the program you choose meets your personal, professional, and academic goals.
-Regardless of the type of program, UNH will charge all students the Study Abroad Administration, International Insurance and Technology fees.
+Regardless of the type of program, UNH will charge all students the Study Abroad Administration and Technology fees.
+Students participating in non-partner programs will also be charged the UNH international Insurance fee.

 Program Types